Cozy Peach Kitchen

 • Stuffed pasta shells are another delicious way to use ricotta.

 • Dollop on pizza in place of cheese.
-Try it on these pesto pizzas in place of mozzarella or make your own homemade pizza.
+Try it on these pesto pizzas in place of mozzarella or make your own homemade vegan pizza.

 • Spread on toast for breakfast.
 Drizzle with agave syrup, cinnamon, and pumpkin seeds for a sweet option or try with mushrooms and garlic for a savory twist.